-• The County's floodplain regulations are aimed at restricting any new development in the floodplain.
-The current ordinance requires two feet of additional freeboard for new structures and requires an increase, if necessary, to that elevation when structures are significantly reconstructed within the floodplain.
+- The County's floodplain regulations are aimed at restricting any new development in the floodplain.
+The current ordinance requires three feet of additional freeboard for new structures and requires an increase, if necessary, to that elevation when structures are significantly reconstructed within the floodplain.
 Minimum elevation is one foot above for structures in the identified regional floodplains.

-- The County has participated in floodplain property acquisition, funded through FEMA's Hazard Mitigation Program. - Stormwater management and sedimentation and erosion control standards that comply with Phase II Federal Stormwater Regulations were implemented in 2004. - Development is prohibited in identified floodways through floodplain regulations. - The County is able to receive National Weather Service warnings and disseminate those warning to emergency responders, key executive officials and the public.
+See Section 7.1.1 for additional information on land use policies and regulations. - The County has participated in floodplain property acquisition, funded through FEMA's Hazard Mitigation Program. - Stormwater management and sedimentation and erosion control standards that comply with Phase II Federal Stormwater Regulations were implemented in 2004. - Development is prohibited in identified floodways through floodplain regulations. - The County is able to receive National Weather Service warnings and disseminate those warning to emergency responders, key executive officials and the public.